 It may not feel like summer right now, but now’s the time to start thinking about registering your kids for summer camp.
 Thankfully, there are camps that are free or available at a reduced price just for military kids.
-(Please check back for updates throughout the Spring!)

 Thanks to the National Military Family Association, Operation Purple Camp supports military children by offering a free week of camp.
 These camps help military kids learn coping skills and connect them with other kids going through the same things.
 The camps are open to all military children of all ranks and services.

 Don’t forget about the youth programs offered at your local military installations.
 Many bases have summer camps for kids, as well as camps throughout the year during times like Spring Break when kids are out of school.
 Visit our Base Guide to contact your nearest installation for more information.